 Personnel management is one of the important management skills.
 Many people just manage without themselves Smart people or people who don't have their own abilities, such as subordinates at work.

-Many middle managers stay in the middle management and can't get promoted because they only know how to work with people whose positions are lower than theirs, but are Not good at working with people who are higher than you.
+Many middle managers stay in middle management and can't get promoted because they only know how to work with people whose positions are lower than theirs, but are not good at working with people who are higher than them.

 The real skill is being able to manage and pay people who are smarter than you in some technical field.
 That's why companies have an advisory board, you should have this You are a kind of advisor, and that is your financial intelligence.